maxjdev/Arithmetic_Calculator-Vue_JavaScript/README.md

 ## Description

-Created an arithmetic calculator using JavaScript and VueJS
+Arithmetic calculator using JavaScript and VueJS

 ## How to Start the Project